amayuelas/knowledge-of-knowledge/README.md

 ## Data

 Data will be uploaded to this GDrive [folder](https://drive.google.com/drive/folders/1A_RzxAUSn7tOMrxcB4ocW86rc1r6TgfK?usp=sharing) (retricted to UCSB accounts).

 Data is generated through `format_datasets.py`.
 This file generates a dataset with lines of texts Question+Answer.
 It takes 2 arguments `--datasets`: list of datasets pointed in paths, `--output_dir`: output dir with the generated dataset for finetuning.

+Prefix 'kok-' refers to the datasets generated with this scripts and ready to used for finetuning.

 ## Training